SalesforceLabs/OrgCheck/docs/index4.queries.md

 #### Query on MetadataComponentDependency
 Dependencies for custom tabs are retrieved via the Tooling composite API using the Ids from the CustomTab query.
-Batches up to 500 ids, with up to 100 ids per SOQL call in each composite request.
+Batches up to 500 IDs, with up to 100 IDs per SOQL call in each composite request.
-Below is an example of such a composite query (version and ids in `url` will vary):
+Below is an example of such a composite query (version and IDs in `url` will vary):
 ```
 POST /tooling/composite
 [